yomologic/react-ui/ARCHITECTURE.md

 ## Design Philosophy

-The theme system is designed with **two separate use cases**:
+The theme system uses **CSS variables** for maximum simplicity and flexibility:

-### 1. Production Use (Build-time CSS)
+### 1. Production Use (Static CSS)

-- Components ship with **static CSS** - no runtime theming overhead
-- Themes are applied at **build time** via Tailwind
+- Components use CSS variables defined in `styles.css`
-- Fast, predictable, no JavaScript required for styling
+- No JavaScript required for styling
-- No flash of unstyled content
+- Fast, predictable, zero runtime overhead
+- Users can override variables by importing their own CSS file

-### 2. Development/Showcase (Runtime Theming)
+### 2. Theme Builder (Showcase Only)

-- **Showcase site only** uses `ThemeProvider` for live preview
+- **Showcase site** has a minimal `ThemeProvider` for live preview
-- **Theme Builder** allows interactive customization
+- **Theme Builder** allows interactive CSS variable editing
-- Changes apply instantly for testing
+- Changes apply instantly via `document.documentElement.style.setProperty()`
-- Export themes as static CSS or Tailwind config
+- Export themes as pure CSS files (no JSON, no build step)
+- **Not exported from library** - only for internal showcase use

 ---